Tewin girl, 8, raises more than £1,000 for Australian bushfires appeal

 An eight-year-old Tewin resident has managed to raise more than £1,000 in aid of the Australian bushfires.

-Having returned from spending Christmas in Australia, Heath Mount School pupil Amy Herbert decided she had to do what she could to help the devastating situation that has blighted the country for months.
+Having returned from spending Christmas in Australia, Heath Mount School pupil Amy H decided she had to do what she could to help the devastating situation that has blighted the country for months.

 Amy's mother, Elizabeth Neal, told the WHT: "Amy was really sad about the bushfires, especially after visiting a rescue centre near Melbourne and seeing the tiny joeys and wombats.